sarahciston/codingcare/_drafts/lavenderhaze.md

 At this writing, in Summer 2024, one of the latest hyped tools is OpenAI's GPT-4o — sleek, eerie, and already embroiled in potential lawsuits for its questionable similarity to the sci-fi film that foreshadows its existence.
 GPT-4o currently shares headlines with Google AI Search, which recommends we eat glue to keep the cheese from sliding off pizza.
 The silliness of such suggestions belies the systems' glitchy [XXX] and [terrifying] source material.

+Every time I revise this talk I update the name of the OpenAI tool.

 Meanwhile, starvation and war atrocities continue escalating at alarming rates in Congo, Haiti, Palestine, Sudan, [Ukraine], and elsewhere.
-Like many of you, I have been continually heartbroken and stupified by the images and videos of [war/these conflicts].It feels like a futile exercise in which every day I learn today's "bad place" is just a new antechamber for an even-worse place.
+Like many of you, I have been continually heartbroken and stupified by the images and videos of [war/these conflicts].
+It feels like a futile exercise in which every day I learn today's "bad place" is just a new antechamber for an even-worse place.
 (I will not list the latest here, because you have seen them or know where to find them.
 If you wanted to you would.)
 Sit ins, lie ins, university protests, marches continue, yet business and art continue as usual for months and years as these traumas persist.

 <!-- "Since the beginning of 2024, nearly 358,000 people have been displaced in DRC [the Democratic Republic of Congo], 80 percent of which has been caused by armed conflict. [...]
 A staggering 23.4 million Congolese suffer from food insecurity" [@ConflictDemocraticRepublic].
 In Sudan, the Sudan Armed Forces (SAF) have just killed over 50 civilians in an airstrike in revenge for the paramilitary Rapid Support Forces (RSF) killing at least 100 people [CITE], all over the course of a day.
 On Friday, Israel and the US kill more than 274 Palestinian people, along with 3 Israeli hostages and at least one Israeli commander, to rescue 4 hostages from Gaza [CITE].  -->